chaitu-ycr/automotive_test_automation/docs/Testing/ASPICE/readme.md

 **NOTE**: All content here is AI generated and this notes prepared for study purpose.
 For detailed information visit [automotive-spice 🔗](https://vda-qmc.de/en/automotive-spice).

-My focus in this notebook is towards Testing Topics.
+My focus in this notebook is towards Testing Topics and used ASPICE 4.0 as reference.

 - [ASPICE 4.0 Basics and Reference Manual 🔗](https://vda-qmc.de/wp-content/uploads/2023/12/Automotive-SPICE-PAM-v40.pdf)
 - [ASPICE 4.0 Pocket Guide 🔗](https://www.ul.com/sites/default/files/2024-10/Automotive_Spice_Pocket_Guide.pdf)